ahmed217/batchspawner/README.md

 $ jupyterhub --config <path to config file/jupyterhub_config.py>
 ```

-At this stage open http://localhost:8000/ at the browser which you just ran in background (firefox in this example).
+At this stage open https://localhost:8000/ (note https://) at the browser which you just ran in background (firefox in this example).
 Login with your HPC username and the password.
 You are ready to go !!